Cart Transform: Merge Lines Operation

 Use expected component count to guard against incomplete bundles being merged prematurely.
 For example, set to 5 if a valid bundle always contains exactly 5 items.

-How Dynamic Bundles Are Processed
+How Shared ID Bundles Are Processed

 Read cart lines